danpette/api.ninjalink.com/README.md

 ## Authenticate

 ###Authorize
 This method will create a authorization token valid for 15 minutes, authorization token are required for for api calls.
+The token is bound to the ip that performed the authroize request.

 GET/ https://api.ninjalink.com/v2/auth/authorize